Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

 As such, it’s popular among competitive athletes and fitness enthusiasts, but it may also aid people with heart disease.

-One study in 79 people with severe congestive heart failure found that magnesium orotate supplements were significantly more effective for symptom management and survival than a placebo (
+One 2009 study of 79 people with severe congestive heart failure found that magnesium orotate supplements were significantly more effective for symptom management and survival than a placebo (

 Yet, this form is significantly more expensive than other magnesium supplements.
-Based on the limited evidence available, its benefits don’t justify its cost for many people.
+Based on the limited evidence, its benefits may not justify the cost for many people.

 Magnesium orotate may bolster heart health by improving energy production in your heart and blood vessel tissue.

-If you don’t have low magnesium levels, no evidence suggests that taking a supplement will provide any measurable benefit.
+If you don’t have low magnesium levels, no evidence suggests a supplement will provide a measurable benefit.

 - Legumes: black beans, edamame